Be part of the global Call to Serve movement for volunteerism in Mexico City with Dartmouth alumni and friends.

 Volunteer in low-income schools in the Mexico City area and be part of classroom life through the Inter-American Partnership for Education (IAPE).
 The trip, which will include a maximum of 15 travelers, and a minimum of 10 travelers, is hosted by the Dartmouth Alumni Relations and Dartmouth’s Rassias Center.
 Learn more about Rassias and IAPE.

 Arrival at Mexico City Airport.
-Transfer to Casa González in approved taxis chosen by airport host.
+Transfer to a cozy, centrally-located in approved taxis chosen by airport host.
 Welcome at the hotel by host and welcome dinner.

 The day will begin with breakfast and an overview of Mexico City, and guided orientation to the neighborhood, immediate neighborhoods, and to the schools where work will be done.
 SIMPLE Spanish language review or introduction if needed.
 Dinner with a local Dartmouth alumna.

-First day in school: Volunteer in schools (about 3.5 hours), eat lunch at location(s) (in school/with principal/with teachers), and enjoy pre-dinner activities such as neighborhood tours on the way home to Casa González.
+First day in school: Volunteer in schools (about 3.5 hours), eat lunch at location(s) (in school/with principal/with teachers), and enjoy pre-dinner activities such as neighborhood tours on the way home to the hotel.

-Volunteer in schools (about 3.5 hours), eat lunch at location(s) (in school/with principal/with teachers), and enjoy pre-dinner activities such as neighborhood tours on the way home to Casa González.
+Volunteer in schools (about 3.5 hours), eat lunch at location(s) (in school/with principal/with teachers), and enjoy pre-dinner activities such as neighborhood tours on the way home to the hotel.

-Volunteer in schools (about 3.5 hours), eat lunch at location(s) (in school/with principal/with teachers), participate in volunteer graduation, and enjoy pre-dinner activities such as neighborhood tours on the way home to Casa González.
+Volunteer in schools (about 3.5 hours), eat lunch at location(s) (in school/with principal/with teachers), participate in volunteer graduation, and enjoy pre-dinner activities such as neighborhood tours on the way home to the hotel.

 All-day tour of Mexico City’s historic center, Coyoacán, as well as the museums of Chapultepec Park.
 Evening farewell reception.